@thingts/path - v2.0.4

 Returns this

-A new AbsolutePath with the resolved path.
+A new instance of this type, representing the resolved path.

 const p1 = new AbsolutePath('/project/demos')

-const p2 = p1.resolve('demo1/src', 'index.ts') // '/project/demos/demo1/src/index.ts'
+const p2 = p1.resolve('demo1/src', 'index.ts') // → AbsolutePath('/project/demos/demo1/src/index.ts')